Melitta Bentz: Invention of the coffee filter

+In Jun 1908, Bentz was granted a patent for her paper filter by The Imperial Patent Office in Berlin.

 Founding of the Melitta company

-Recognizing the commercial potential of her invention, Bentz established the Melitta company with her husband Hugo in 1908.
+Bentz established the Melitta company with her husband Hugo in 1908.
 At first, the couple produced coffee filters at home; Hugo handled production and Melitta led marketing efforts.
 After World War I, the company expanded rapidly.
 In 1932, the company introduced cone-shaped filters, thus enhancing and refining the brewing process step-by-step.
-The business thrived and endured factory relocations and material shortages during World War II.

 Struggles during World War I

 As World War I broke out across Europe, Bentz's business encountered several problems.
 For starters, Bentz’s husband and her elder son, Willy, were drafted into the German Army.
 Bentz's brother, Paul Liebscher, helped to keep the company afloat during the war.
 Getting supplies became difficult; metals were being used for Zeppelin construction and paper was rationed.
 Furthermore, the British blockade of Germany made it extremely difficult for coffee beans to be imported, and demand began to fall.